In spite of the high-tech of our shop floors you can still see pencil and paper data collection being used.

 SPC (Statistical Process Control) Charts is another alternative to provide feedback to the operators in real-time.

 When this feedback is in real-time it is possible to relate changes in the output to what just happened in the line: change in process parameters, line incidents, etc.

 This makes it possible to get to the root cause of problems and often solve them on the spot.

-Pencil and paper data collection makes it impossible to provide this real-time feedback: all we have is after-the-fact compound data.
+Pencil and paper data collection makes it impossible to provide real-time feedback to the operators: all we have is after-the-fact compound data.
 In this case it will be difficult to find the root cause of the problem and therefore the problem will often remain unresolved.
 All we can do in this situation is guess what happened and try to find a justification for management.